There is no better time in Rome than golden hour.

 Actually, I fully approve of every stop on the tour (there was one more to close out the night)!

 All the bars are really places that we frequent and recommend.
 With a guide like Brandon, you can see Rome like a local, learn something about the city, and quench your cocktail cravings in one go.

 Natalie says that cocktails are all about the flavors, but when I watch someone waft lemon peel over my drink, add a drop of gin, and then charge me €12 euro… I decided I would rather have a beer.

 Bottom line: I don’t trust cocktails on a night out.
 You might be getting watered down cheap booze for all you know.

 But Brandon took us around Rome to some great spots with solid cocktails.
 The tour was the perfect mix of history (not too much, just right) and drinks.
 It was like hanging out with a really cool, intelligent friend.
 The timing between each bar kept you going without being over the top.

 We went to bars that we would always recommend to visitors, so all in all – a great night with some real laughs and real drinks.

+Note: I was invited to take this tour so I did not pay for the experience.
 I had high hopes for the cocktail tour because I have taken the Trastevere food tour as well.

 Head over the Roman Guy’s website for all their Rome tours as well as for more info on the Rome cocktail experience.